nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-07-20-3d_printing_business_ideas.md

 title: "27 3D Printing Business Ideas You Can Use Today"
 layout: post
 date: 2023-07-20
-update_date: 2023-09-12
+update_date: 2023-09-28
 author: jack_nicholaisen
 summary: "Explore 3D printing potential & unlock innovative business opportunities!
 Discover top ideas for entrepreneurs in this growing industry."
 image: /images/posts-headers/3d-printing-business-ideas.png
 permalink: /business-tips/3d-printing-business-ideas/
 ---

 In recent years, 3D printing has revolutionized the way we create and manufacture products.

 Its rapid growth and widespread adoption can be attributed to its ability to produce complex designs with ease, reduce material waste, and save time in manufacturing processes.

+{% include takeaway-box.html bullet1="3D printing can be used for a wide range of products, from jewelry to prosthetics to automotive parts, making it a versatile technology with endless possibilities." bullet2="By using 3D printing, businesses can reduce material waste and save time in the manufacturing process, ultimately leading to cost savings and increased efficiency." bullet3="While there are many opportunities for entrepreneurs in the 3D printing industry, it's important to conduct market research and identify a niche that is underserved or has room for innovation." bullet4="Collaboration with other industries, such as software development or architecture, can lead to exciting new applications of 3D printing technology." bullet5="As the technology continues to advance and become more accessible, it's likely that 3D printing will become an even more integral part of various industries in the future." %}

 As the technology continues to advance, it's becoming increasingly clear that 3D printing will play a vital role in the future of various industries.

 For businesses looking to stay ahead of the curve, getting involved in the world of 3D printing offers numerous opportunities for innovation, customization, and increased efficiency.

-In fact, according to a report by [MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/3d-printing-market-1276.html), the global 3D printing market is expected to grow from \$13.7 billion in 2021 to \$34.8 billion by 2026 at a compound annual growth rate **(CAGR) of 20.4%**.
+In fact, according to a report by [MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/3d-printing-market-1276.html), the global 3D printing market is expected to grow from $13.7 billion in 2021 to $34.8 billion by 2026 at a compound annual growth rate **(CAGR) of 20.4%**.

 <p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/stats/top-industries-for-growing-a-small-business/"> Find out what other industries are on the rise?</a></p>
 <a id="list">

 With such promising prospects on the horizon, there's never been a better time for businesses to explore the possibilities that 3D printing can offer.

 This article will provide you with several exciting business ideas centered around this cutting-edge technology that you can use today to tap into its immense potential.

 **1. <a href="#1">Custom 3D Printed Clothing & Wearable Art</a>**